adrn/gala/docs/coordinates/index.rst

 Introduction
 ============

-The ``gary.coordinates`` package provides functions for converting coordinates and velocities between various astronomical systems, as well as :mod:`astropy.coordinates` frame classes for coordinates defined by the Sagittarius and Orphan streams.
+The ``gary.coordinates`` subpackage provides functions for converting velocities between various astronomical coordinate frames and systems.
+This subpackage also provides :mod:`astropy.coordinates` frame classes for coordinate sytems defined by the Sagittarius and Orphan streams.

 .. warning::
     `gary.coordinates` is currently a work-in-progress, and thus it is